 Sometimes, you watch a movie to feel inspired or to understand the impact of a certain historical event.
 Other times, you watch a film for its visually stunning content and rich thematic subjects.
 Then, below that, there are films that allow you to turn your brain off for a couple of hours and simply enjoy the mayhem occurring on screen.
 This is a category of film where it will take an incredibly ridiculous concept and treat it with absolute seriousness and shows that the filmmakers are attempting to have as much fun making the film as the audience watching it.
 A big dumb blockbuster is something everyone can enjoy and that’s exactly where Brad Peyton’s Rampage falls under.
 Based on the 1980’s video game of the same name, Rampage is a project that embraces its ridiculousness and, with the help of a fairly charismatic cast, breaks the video-game adaptation curse as it leaves the baggage of every single video game film before it behind.

 Rampage follows the story of Davis Okoye, a primatologist studying apes in San Diego, California.
 He has spent years forming a close friendship with an albino silverback gorilla named George, but finds their relationship beginning to change when a mysterious canister falls from space late one night and sprays George in the face with a bizarre chemical.
 The next day, George is discovered to not only be a noticeably bigger, but filled with enough rage to kill an enormous predator in a neighboring enclosure.
-Davis wants to help his friend, and gets much needed information about the origins of the chemical from scientist Dr. Kate Caldwell but it begins to look like any effort may be pointless.
+Davis is in desperate need to help his animal companion, which is when he finds Dr. Kate Cadwell, who gives him much needed information about the origins of the chemical, but it begins to look like any effort may be pointless.
 Not only is George growing bigger and even more out of control, but he is actually only one of three distinct creatures across the country that have been going through the crazy transformations.

 This film, at its core, is basically an excuse to let Dwayne Johnson save the city of Chicago and look incredible doing it.
 It has a weird amount of fun with its ensemble cast but it is clear that Johnson took the role seriously and delivered a charismatic performance as the protagonist.
 Johnson is hilarious, heartfelt and charming in the role as we watch a buff human try to take on three oversized monsters in an action-packed fashion.
 Naomie Harris stars as genetic specialist Dr. Kate Caldwell and, while the character is not the most complex, Harris is solid as the female lead and it is great to see Harris in more action roles following her performances in Spectre and Moonlight.
 The scene-stealer in this film however goes to Jeffery Dean Morgan who provided the feature with some of the biggest laughs and best moments.
 As the cowboy-federal agent, Morgan is able to exude a ridiculous, over-the-top performance that would be considered ridiculous in almost any other film but is right in line with what Rampage was going for.